kjaymiller/kjaymiller/content/pitpodcast-get-real-narrow-scope.md

 00:10:16:

-At the end of the day, I realized that I don't want to build a SAS AB.
+At the end of the day, I realized that I don't want to build a SaaS app.

 00:10:21: